Looking for ways to organize kids’ clothes?

 Make one from a bookcase!

-Sometimes, there simply isn’t room for all the clothes if there are 2 siblings sharing a room and it has a very small closet.
+Sometimes, there simply isn’t room for all the clothes.
+Especially if there are 2 siblings sharing a room and it has a very small closet.

 An inexpensive bookcase can easily be re-purposed into a functional closet, especially if it is for infant or toddler clothing.
-Rearranging the shelves to hold baskets or bins and removing the lower shelving and installing a closet rod is a great way to create a functional and easily accessible closet space.
+First, rearrange the shelves to hold baskets or bins.
+Then, remove the lower shelving.
+Finally, install a closet rod.
+This method creates a functional and easily accessible closet space.

-Create a closet “door” by attaching a curtain panel or piece of fabric to the top of the bookcase with Velcro or a tension rod inserted inside it.
+Attach a curtain panel or piece of fabric to the top of the bookcase.
+Use Velcro to secure it.
+Alternatively, insert a tension rod inside.

-Always think safety first with furniture in a child’s room and add a safety bracket to attach the bookcase to the wall, so there won’t be the danger of it tipping over.
+Always think safety first with furniture in a child’s room.
+Add a safety bracket to attach the bookcase to the wall.
+That way, there won’t be the danger of it tipping over.

 Look at all of the accessible storage in this bookcase: